 The vast majority of festival-goers spend their weekend in local accommodation throughout Inveraray and Argyll.
 But others choose to bring their campervan/caravan to stay in the Argyll Caravan Park a few miles from the festival site.
-Unfortunately there is no camping on site but the local hostel is only a few minutes walk and much warmer.
+Unfortunately, there is no camping on-site - but the local hostel is only a few minutes walk and much warmer.
 Please note that no sleeping, camping or fires are allowed in any of the local car parks.
-A full list of accommodation providers is available here and we recommend booking early as the mid-argyll area is full during the festival weekend.
+A full list of accommodation providers is available below and we recommend booking early as the Mid-Argyll area is full during the festival weekend.

 The portable toilets - are self-contained flushing toilets.
 We also have disabled toilets with baby changing facilities.
 Portable toilets become blocked quickly when they are not flushed.
 Please flush before and after each use.
 The flush systems is a lever located the next to the seat.
 Each toilet block has handwashing facilities and have hand sanitiser dispensers - please use them.

-BOWfest will offer disabled attendees who are in receipt of a middle or higher rate Disability Living Allowance (DLA) one free ticket for an assistant to accompany you at the festival.
-People in receipt of a DLA will be given a wristband on arrival at the festival when they present their festival ticket and proof of DLA.
+One free PA/Carer Ticket is available to disabled attendees who are in receipt of a middle or higher rate Disability Living Allowance (DLA)/PIP or equivalent.
+Wristbands will be issued on arrival at the festival when you present your festival ticket and proof of DLA/PIP or equivalent.

-There is no covered viewing platform at Best of the West, but there is a small area near the front of the stage which can be used by the disabled.
-However, if there are specific problems resulting from their disability, please contact one of the stewards who will be happy to do everything possible to help you.
+There is no covered viewing platform at BOWFest, but there is a small area near the front of the stage which can be used by the disabled.
+However, if there are specific problems resulting from your disability, please contact one of the stewards who will be happy to help you.

-Festival tickets are needed to gain access to the festival car parks.
+Please note that the onsite festival car park is closed on the friday night due to lighting restrictions.
+Please use the public car parks in the Inveraray on Friday.
+Festival tickets are needed to gain access to the festival car park on Saturday and Sunday.
 Car parking onsite is free but the carpark size is limited.
-There is further car parking in the public carpark in Inveraray a few minutes walk away.
-The top part of the carpark is free parking whilst the bottom of the car park has a charge via the self service ticket machines. the choice of where to park in the public carpark is yours.
-Always follow the directional signs, variable message signs and park where directed by festival stewards or police.
+There is further car parking in the public car parks in Inveraray a few minutes walk away.
+There is a charge for some of the public car parking via the self service ticket machines.
+Always follow the direction signs, variable message signs and park where directed by festival stewards or police.